Nestlé SA (NSRGF) Received its Third Buy in a Row

-After Kepler Capital and Baader Bank gave Nestlé SA (Other OTC: NSRGF) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Warren Ackerman maintained a Buy rating on Nestlé SA today and set a price target of CHF112.00.
-The company’s shares closed last Friday at $106.03.
+After Kepler Capital and Baader Bank gave Nestlé SA (Other OTC: NSRGF) a Buy rating last month, the company received another Buy, this time from Berenberg Bank.
+Analyst James Targett maintained a Buy rating on Nestlé SA today and set a price target of CHF120.00.
+The company’s shares closed last Monday at $107.25.

-According to TipRanks.com, Ackerman is a 4-star analyst with an average return of 5.8% and a 75.0% success rate.
-Ackerman covers the Consumer Goods sector, focusing on stocks such as Unilever NV, Unilever, and Unilever.
+According to TipRanks.com, Targett is a 1-star analyst with an average return of -5.8% and a 42.2% success rate.
+Targett covers the Consumer Goods sector, focusing on stocks such as Mondelez International, Kraft Heinz, and Unilever NV.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Nestlé SA with a $109.06 average price target, representing a 2.8% upside.
+Nestlé SA has an analyst consensus of Moderate Buy, with a price target consensus of $109.82, representing a 2.2% upside.
 In a report issued on April 14, Baader Bank also maintained a Buy rating on the stock with a CHF109.00 price target.

 See today’s analyst top recommended stocks >>